louieyan/r4ds-exercise-solutions/transform.md

 [^methods]: In most interesting data analysis questions, no answer ever "right".
 With infinite time and money, an analysis could almost always improve their answer with more data or better methods.
     The difficulty in real life is finding the quickest, simplest method that works "good enough".

+[^daylight]: Except for flights  daylight savings started (March 10) or
+    ended (November 3).
+But since daylight savings goes into effect at 02:00, and generally flights are not scheduled to depart between midnight and 2 am, the only flights which would be scheduled to depart in Eastern Daylight Savings Time (Eastern Standard Time) time but departed in Eastern Standard Time (Daylight Savings Time), would have been scheduled before midnight, meaning they were delayed across days.